EkbalMD/EkbalMD/README.md

 - 👋 Hey, I’m Md Ekbal graduate in ECE engineering
-- 👀 I’m interested in learning and exploring the new skills and opprtunity
+- 👀 I’m interested in learning and exploring the new skills and opportunity
 - 🌱 I’m currently learning Data Science